Senate GOP sets high bar to support Biden's Supreme Court pick - KTVZ

 GOP senators and Senate candidates are already concluding that the unnamed nominee is certain to be far left, throwing cold water on the names floated as being on Biden’s potential short list, and calling for a slow confirmation process.
 And they’re settling on a theme: that Biden’s pick will likely undercut his promise to unite the country.

-Plus a number of Republicans say the nominee’s history-making credentials — being an African American woman — is not enough to sway them.
+Plus a number of Republicans say the nominee’s history-making credentials — being an African American woman — are not enough to sway them.

 “I think the important thing is that this is someone who will uphold the Constitution faithfully, regardless of their ethnic background or gender or anything else,” Sen. Josh Hawley, a member of the Senate Judiciary Committee, told CNN.
 “I think it sends the wrong signal to say that, ‘Well if a person is of a certain ethnic background, that we don’t care what their record is, we don’t care what their substantive beliefs are.’
 That would be extraordinary.”